United States Seated Liberty coinage

 The Seated Liberty portrait designs appeared on most regular-issue silver United States coinage from 1836 through 1891.
 The denominations which featured the Goddess of Liberty in a Seated Liberty design included the half dime, the dime, the quarter, the half dollar, and until 1873 the silver dollar.
 Another coin that appeared exclusively in the Seated Liberty design was the twenty cent piece.
 This coin was produced from 1875 to 1878, and was discontinued because it looked very similar to the quarter.
 Seated Liberty coinage was minted at the main United States Mint in Philadelphia, as well as the branch mints in New Orleans, San Francisco, and Carson City.

+Background

+Mint Director R. M. Patterson sought to change U.S. coinage as early as 1835 from using bust-style designs to something closer to British copper coinage of the era.
+Engraver William Kneass sketched the initial design, but was unable to complete the project due to a stroke.
+The design was drawn by Thomas Sully and Titian Peale, and the final engraved design was made by Mint engraver Christian Gobrecht.

 Basic design

 Obverse

-The basic obverse design of the Seated Liberty coinage, designed by Mint engraver Christian Gobrecht and drawn by Thomas Sully, consisted of the figure of Liberty clad in a flowing dress and seated upon a rock.
+The basic obverse design of the Seated Liberty coinage consisted of the figure of Liberty clad in a flowing dress and seated upon a rock.
 In her left hand, she holds a Liberty pole surmounted by a Phrygian cap, which had been a pre-eminent symbol of freedom during the movement of Neoclassicism (and traces its roots back to Ancient Greece and Rome).
 Although it had fallen out of favor in Europe by 1830, Neoclassicism remained in vogue in the United States until after the American Civil War.
 Liberty's right hand rested on the top corner of a striped shield with a diagonal banner inscribed with the word "Liberty".
 The shield represented preparedness in the defense of freedom.
 The date of the coin appeared on the bottom below Liberty.